Does the weed diet really work? It seems counterintuitive that marijuana could help you lose weight.

 Another win for the cannabis community is that it has been scientifically proven that cannabis users consume much less alcohol than individuals that refrain from marijuana.

-Not only that, but alcohol is loaded with sugar and hell of a lot of calories that offer zero nutritional value.
+Not only that, but alcohol is loaded with sugar and hell of a lot of calories.
 Think about it: on a typical evening out with friends, you’ll go to dinner, then drink way more than you should.
 This is a snag if you’re trying to lose weight.

 As crazy as this sounds, yes, you can juice raw cannabis!
 In fact, it’s comparable in terms of nutritional value to other leafy greens like spinach and kale.
 Hemp is high in omega 3 and omega 6 fatty acids, is a complete protein, and of course, is gluten and dairy-free.

-Cannabis leaves provide a rich source of fiber, essential oils, flavonoids, magnesium, phosphorus, and calcium, and the seeds are a good source of insoluble fiber, protein, carbohydrates, phosphorous, beta-carotene, potassium, magnesium, sulfur, calcium, iron, zinc, Vitamins E, C, B1, B3, B6, and essential fatty acids.
+Cannabis leaves provide a rich source of fiber, essential oils, flavonoids, magnesium, phosphorus, and calcium.
+As well as, the seeds are a good source of insoluble fiber, protein, carbohydrates, phosphorous, beta-carotene, potassium, magnesium, sulfur, calcium, iron, zinc, Vitamins E, C, B1, B3, B6, and essential fatty acids.

 Another benefit of juicing cannabis is that it won’t get you high.
-It has become so popular that some states like Colorado allow you to buy weed in bulk for recreational and medicinal applications.
-Keep in mind, to get all these nutritional benefits — the plant must be juiced in its raw form to get the therapeutic benefits.
+It has become so popular that some states like Colorado allow you to buy weed in bulk.
+Mainly for recreational and medicinal applications.
+Keep in mind, to get all these nutritional benefits the plant must be juiced in its raw form to get the therapeutic benefits.

 Final Thoughts on Weed Diet

 For those looking to suppress the appetite, strains that are high in Tetrahydrocannabivarin (THCV) would be a great option to cut off unnecessary calories.
-And if smoking is not your option, consider opting for CBD oils and cannabis juice -they will not get you high and will definitely help to cut back those munchies.
+And if smoking is not your option, consider opting for CBD oils and cannabis juice.
+However, they will not get you high and will definitely help to cut back those munchies.